Porth Hellick Down: The Great Tomb

 The largest and best preserved entrance grave on the ancient site is a Bronze Age grave (2000-1500 BC) located on the northwestern slope of Porth Hellick Down.
 The burial monument is situated close to the boundary of a prehistoric field system.
 The site was excavated by the antiquarian, George Bonsor in 1899.
 He named the entrance grave, "The Great Tomb".
 Earlier unrecorded excavations at the site had left the burial chamber empty, except for a piece of pumice and a few remnants of late Bronze Age pottery fragments.
 Bonsor's excavation is the first excavation in Scilly to be recorded in detail.

 The entrance grave sits on a low, circular platform.
-It consists of a mound that is 12.25m in diameter and up to 1.6m in height.
+It consists of a mound that is 12.25 m in diameter and up to 1.6 m in height.
 The mound is retained by a kerb of large slabs.
-The burial chamber measures 3.5m by 1.5m wide and is 1m high.
-The grave is roofed by four capstones, 2.5m long and 1.25m wide.
+The burial chamber measures 3.5 m by 1.5 m wide and is 1 m high.
+The grave is roofed by four capstones, 2.5 m long and 1.25 m wide.
 The burial chamber is D-shaped with two sides that incline westwards to intersect the inner end of the passage.
 The entrance passage is uncovered.
 The Great Tomb was restored by the Ministry of Works, which included protecting the burial chamber with new turf.
 The restoration project damaged the tomb when they removed the grave's outer kerb.
 It is now in the care of English Heritage.